IvanaHybenova/Flask_Api-Breast_cancer_classification/README.md

 Measures: Confusion metrics, Area under the ROC

 Project delivery: Pipeline that first normalize the data and then apply classifier (% cross validated accuracy)

+Instructions: Download raw_data.csv, all zip files (after unzipping make sure to have final_model.pkl in separate "model" folder created among the other downloaded files) and flask_predict_api.py.

+Through your command line navigate to the folder you are storing these files.
+Make sure you have python path in your enviroment variables and run command python flask_predict_api.py

+From your browser navigate to your localhost on port 8000.
+Click on predict_api and then try it out!.
+Insert raw_unseen_data and press execute.
+After some time scroll down and click on Download the zip.file, which contains the predictions.